open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 The OTLP representation for Span and Span Link includes a 32-bit field declared as Span Flags.

-Bits 0-7 of the Span Flags field are reserved for the 8 bits of Trace Context flags, specified in the [W3C Trace Context Level 2][W3CCONTEXTMAIN] Candidate Recommendation.
+Bits 0-7 (8 least significant bits) of the Span Flags field are reserved for the 8 bits of Trace Context flags, specified in the [W3C Trace Context Level 2][W3CCONTEXTMAIN] Candidate Recommendation.
 [See the list of recognized flags](./api.md#spancontext).